jacqueskang/EventSourcing/README.md

 giftCard.Debit(20); // ==> invalid operation exception
 ```

+## FAQs

-## How to programmatically initialize event store?
+### How to programmatically initialize event store?

 See [this page](doc/StoreInitialization.md).

-## How to use snapshots to optimize performance?
+### How to use snapshots to optimize performance?

 See [this page](doc/Snapshots.md).

+### How to improve performance using caching?

+Consider install the nuget package `JKang.EventSourcing.Persistence.Caching` and inherit the `CachedAggregateRepository` class.
+It leverages `Microsoft.Extensions.Caching.Distributed.IDistributedCache` to cache aggregate every time after loaded from or saved into repository.

+Consider configuring a short sliding expiration (e.g., 5 sec) to reduce the chance of having cache out of date.

 ---
 __Please feel free to download, fork and/or provide any feedback!__